rolfbjarne/succinct-for-colloquy/README.md

 2. Double-click the succinct-for-colloquy-2.0.zip file.
 Open the newly created succinct-for-colloquy-2.0 folder and double-click the Succinct.colloquyStyle file to install the style.

-Copy the Succinct.colloquyStyle file to this folder in your home folder:
-     Library -> Application Support -> Colloquy -> Styles

 3. Start or re-start Colloquy.
 (Typing "/reload style" in a Colloquy chat window may work, but is inconsistently buggy.)

 4. To change the style of one chatroom/channel, select the "Succinct" option from the Style drop-down menu.
 Or, to set Succinct as your default Colloquy chat style, choose the "Appearance Preferences..." option from the Style drop-down menu.
 (Where you can can also choose to customize the colors via the "Customize Style..." button.)